|Discount:||$4.00 (Save 16%)|

 Pope Francis and the Caring Society is a thoughtful and in-depth exploration of the Popes earnest call for a dialogue on building a truly compassionate society.
 Franciss fervent support for uplifting the poor and protecting the environment has inspired far-reaching discussions worldwide: What is the most effective way to fight poverty?
 Can environmental resources be better protected with property rights?
 Are the poor better off under a market economy?
 And what value does a religious perspective offer in addressing moral, political, and economic problems?

 Pope Francis and the Caring Society is an indispensable resource for consideration of these vital questions.
 Edited by Robert M. Whaples, with a foreword by Michael Novak, the book provides an integrated perspective on Francis and the issues he has raised, examining the intersection of religion, politics, and economics.
-Readers will discover important historical and cultural context for considering Franciss views, along with non-bureaucratic solutions for environmental preservation, an analysis of Franciss criticism of power and privilege, the case for free-market-based entrepreneurship and private charity as the essential tools for fighting poverty, and an examination of Franciss philosophy of the family.
+Readers will discover important historical and cultural context for considering Franciss views, along with non-bureaucratic solutions for environmental preservation, an analysis of Franciss criticism of power and privilege, the case for market-based entrepreneurship and private charity as the essential tools for fighting poverty, and an examination of Franciss philosophy of the family.
 Pope Francis and the Caring Society is essential reading for anyone interested in creating a better, more caring, and prosperous world.

 - Introduction: The Economics of Pope Francis